 But this is a bit of an oversimplification.
 For a start, we have said that there is infinite depth, height and breadth but that still restricts us to only three dimensions and in this space, as we have said, there are no restrictions, none whatsoever.
 Normally, in the usual limited mode of perception and experience that we have there are only three dimensions but in the space that we are talking about there is no limit to the dimensionality involved, none at all.
 There is no end to be had anywhere, not even in terms to the number of dimensions available.

-Inside of a limitation, there is an unending ‘richness’ of dimensionality – there are worlds within worlds within worlds.
+Instead of a limitation, there is an unending ‘richness’ of dimensionality – there are worlds within worlds within worlds.
+There is openness.
 You can get some way to imagining this, perhaps, by thinking of a flower with a great density of petals – a flower something like a chrysanthemum.
 The flower isn’t static but rather it is continually unfolding, continually opening up, revealing more and more petals which are constantly being born from within its centre.
 This ‘opening up’ process never ceases, it never reaches an end.
 Reality itself is flowering; reality itself is revealing depths of totally unsuspected richness.

 Or you could also imagine driving down a long road in the immense interior of some vast continent such as Africa, Asia, Australia or America.
 The road simply goes on and on forever, and the horizon in front of you is forever being peeled back in front of your eyes.